Be Less Wrong

 Footnotes

 1. An analogous process can occur with multilevel data, in which there are often many groups, such as many schools, many neighborhoods, or many countries.
-Failure to account for the grouping of the data–in schools, neighborhoods or countries–can sometimes lead to dramatically incorrect results (Gelman et al. 2007; Nieuwenhuis 2015).↩︎
+Failure to account for the grouping of the data–in schools, neighborhoods or countries–can sometimes lead to dramatically incorrect results (Gelman et al. 2007; Nieuwenhuis 2015; Lang and Bliese in press).↩︎